process-analytics/bpmn-visualization-js/docs/development/bpmn-support-how-to.md

 Please be aware that the tool is not able to support all SVG files, and you may need to adapt the SVG definition prior the tool can transform it.
 See [PR #210](https://github.com/process-analytics/bpmn-visualization-js/pull/210) for instance.

+#### <a name="icons-license"></a> Reusing existing icons

+If you integrate icons that you have not designed by yourself, please don't forget to credit its author and reproduction conditions.
+Please try to use materials covered by a Free License to avoid any license compliance issues.

+In that case, you must add credit in the following docs:
+- in the source code
+- in the BPMN support documentation: at the same place or close to the BPMN supported element
+- in the main README: we don't list all icons there, but we reference projects where the icons come from